- Additional Info

 If you’re looking for a weekend escape in the snow with fun activities such as snowshoeing, sledding and an overnight stay in a remote mountain hut, then look no further!

 Join us on and a group of like-minded adventurers on a weekend in the Swiss Alps and enjoy a unique experience like never before.
-Make fresh tracks in the snow, enjoy a fantastic winter scenery, get thrilled on a speedy sledding descent and enjoy a typical Swiss cheese fondue and some mulled wine around an open fire in the middle of the forest.
+Make fresh tracks in the snow, enjoy a fantastic winter scenery, get thrilled on a speedy sledding descent and enjoy a typical Swiss cheese fondue and some mulled wine in a traditional Mongolian Yurt

 The mountain village of Trient is perhaps best known for its huge glacier, the unspoiled nature and the pink church in the middle of the village.
 Far away from the busy and crowded ski slopes from Chamonix, this hidden gem is the perfect location for a weekend in the snow with many magical moments.